animalCodes/ab_lang_comparisons/CONTRIBUTING.md

 # Contribution rules

-The aim of this project is to accurately demonstrate what it is like to use different programming languages, to ensure this please adhere to the following rules:
+When contributing to this project, please adhere to the following rules:

 * **Folder layout**: Applications must be contained within their own folders, so the "hello world" program written in C must be located in `/code/c/hello_world`, and nothing else.